oyewolejerry2016/Employee-Flight-Risk-Analysis-and-Prediction/README.md

 ## 📊 Project Overview

-Built a predictive model to identify employees at risk of leaving, allowing HR teams to intervene proactively before resignation.
+Analysed and Built a predictive model to identify employees at risk of leaving, allowing HR teams to intervene proactively before resignation.

 ## 📈 Model Performance